Author: A.N. Nash

 Tactical Icepick Design: The Bladetricks Approach to Simplicity and Performance

-Every Bladetricks tactical icepick is built around a single truth: under extreme duress, simplicity is the only thing that doesn’t fail you.
+Every Bladetricks icepick is built around a single truth: under extreme duress, simplicity is the only thing that doesn’t fail you.

 I have spent equal time refining the Pikal — arguably the most efficient system for the trained professional — but a specialized blade is not the ideal solution for everyone.
 The icepick is.
 What most people don’t realize is that the two are not separate philosophies.
 They share the same foundation: the reverse grip, the same instinctive thrusting mechanics, and the same commitment to concealable, low-profile carry.
 If anything, the icepick is the primitive ancestor of what later became codified as Pikal — the same body logic, stripped to its most essential form, centuries before Filipino martial arts gave it a name.
 I have written about this in depth in my analysis of Pikal biomechanics and anatomy — if you are serious about understanding the reverse grip, that is where to start.